wongzit/ICSScsv/README.md

 1. Now ICSScsv would show the 2D-ICSS map after processing the output file, and the .png file would be saved in the same folder.
 2. Example updated.
 ICSScsv relies on the external library *numpy* and *matplotlib*.
 Make sure you have installed these lib if you plan to run ICSScsv with source code.
 4. Executable files were removed due to the large file size excessed the limitation of GitHub.
 Please download from [here](https://www.wangzhe95.net/program-icsscsv).
+5. Executable file for Linux OS will not provided.
+Please package from source code using tools like *pyinstaller* if necessary.
-5. Older version could be download from release page.
+6. Older version could be download from release page.

 ### v2.2 (2021-05-24)
 Bug fixed.